-7 Reasons Why Parents Should Use Music at Home
+7 Reasons Why Music at Home Helps Parents (and Kids!)

 Using music at home is more important than most parents realize.
 Here are 7 reasons why parents should use music with their children.

 Parent-child interactions are directly related to children’s language, cognitive, and social-communicative development.
 The way parents respond to their child’s needs and signals with sensitivity, warmth, and acceptance directly affect’s their child’s feelings of trust and security.
 Using music at home influences all of these areas and is a natural way to connect with your child.
 Here are 7 reasons that parents should use music with their children:

 1. Music provides natural opportunities for meaningful interaction

 Sometimes it’s hard to know how to speak you’re child’s language.
 How do you interact with a little one who can’t carry on a conversation and who hardly focuses on one toy at a time?
 I feel that music is one of the most natural ways to learn how to interact with your child in the early years.
 You sing to your baby and see her smile, you turn on music with your toddler and see him dance his little heart out, or you play instruments with your preschooler and see the light in her eyes while she explores the sounds.
 The type of interaction that can happen with music is very unique and exponentially beneficial for both parent and child.
 Sometimes all it takes is learning how to do it.